BitcoinDesign/Guide/guide/getting-started/technology-primer.md

 No. Most wallets generate them using a standard called [Hierarchical Deterministic Wallets](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki){:target="_blank"}.
 All your addresses and private keys are derived from a single piece of information, called the recovery phrase.

-This makes backing up your wallet fairly easy, as you only need securely store your recovery phrase to restore your wallet.
-However, it also concentrates the risk of having your bitcoin stolen the recovery phrase.
-Because of this, supporting users in this backup process is one of the most important considerations for designers.
+This makes backing up your wallet fairly easy, as you only need to securely store your recovery phrase to restore your wallet.
+However, it also concentrates the risk of having your bitcoin stolen or lost to this one piece of information.
+Because of this, supporting and guiding users in backing up and securing their wallets is one of the most fundamental goals for designers.

 </div>